-510 Hotspots where combined Rossby wave breaking and intense moisture transport are relevant for EPEs emerge predominantly over subtropical regions and to a lesser degree over extratropical regions (Fig. 6c).
-These regions include southwestern North America and the adjacent eastern North Pacific, northeastern North America with centres over the Hudson Bay and Labrador Sea, northwest Africa and the neighbouring southwestern Iberian Peninsula and eastern North Atlantic, the Middle East, the northeastern part of the Asian continent including the Sea of Okhotsk, the western margins of South America and adjacent 515 South Pacific, southern Africa and adjacent seas, the southern margins of Australia and parts of the neighbouring ocean, and the coastal waters of the Southern Ocean around the Antarctic continent.
-Most of these subtropical (extratropical) regions in the Northern Hemisphere are positioned near the equatorward end (poleward start) of the Pacific and Atlantic storm tracks where anticyclonic (cyclonic) wave breaking has been suggested to favour precipitation extremes (Röthlisberger et al., 2016).
-Taking both hemispheres into consideration, subtropical hotspots emerge along west coasts of continental land, 520 typically characterized by hot arid desert climates.
-Fractions of EPEs that are linked to combined PV and IVTpct structures with a direct PV influence (category 3) attain 60 % over all these regions, reach locally up to 70 % for most of these regions, and exceed 80 % near California (Fig. 6c).
-Turning to the combined occurrence of PV and IVT{pct} structures, whereby also a remote PV influence is allowed (category 4).
-EPE fractions demonstrate a very similar spatial distribution with about 10 to 20 % higher fractions that exceed 70 % in all aforementioned region, reach up to 80 % in most of these regions, and exceed 90 % over California (Fig. 6d).
-Interestingly, many of the subtropical regions where the combined synoptic-scale processes 525 are relevant for EPEs, have been linked to tropical-extratropical interactions that contribute to a large part of annual rainfall and heavy rainfall events (Favors and Abatzoglou, 2013; Pascale and Bordoni, 2016; Knippertz, 2003; Hart et al., 2013; De Vries et al., 2018; Sierks et al., 2020).
+Hotspots where combined Rossby wave breaking and intense moisture transport are relevant for EPEs emerge predominantly over subtropical regions and to a lesser degree over extratropical regions (Fig. 6c, d).
+These regions include southwestern North America and the adjacent eastern North Pacific, northeastern North America with centres over the Hudson Bay and Labrador Sea, northwestern Africa and the neighbouring southwestern Iberian Peninsula and eastern North Atlantic, the Middle East, the northeastern part of the Asian continent including the Sea of Okhotsk, the western margins of South America and adjacent South Pacific, southern Africa and adjacent seas, the southern margins of Australia and parts of the neighbouring ocean, and the coastal waters of the Southern Ocean around the Antarctic continent.
+Fractions of EPEs that are linked to combined PV and IVT{pct} structures with a direct PV influence (category 3) attain 60 % over all these regions, reach up to 70 % locally for most of these regions, and exceed 80 % near California (Fig. 6c).
+Turning to the combined occurrence of PV and IVT{pct} structures, which also allows a remote PV influence (category 4), EPE fractions demonstrate a very similar spatial distribution with about 10% to 20% higher fractions that exceed 70 % in all aforementioned regions, reach up to 80% in most of these regions, and exceed 90% over California (Fig. 6d).
+Most of the aforementioned subtropical (extratropical) regions in the Northern Hemisphere are positioned near the equatorward end (poleward start) of the Pacific and Atlantic storm tracks, where anticyclonic (cyclonic) wave breaking has been suggested to favour precipitation extremes (Röthlisberger et al., 2016).
+Taking both hemispheres into consideration, subtropical hotspots emerge near the west coasts of continental land.
+These regions are typically characterized by hot (semi)arid desert climates where tropicalextratropical interactions contribute to a large part of annual rainfall and heavy rainfall events (Favors and Abatzoglou, 2013; Pascale and Bordoni, 2016; Knippertz, 2003; Hart et al., 2013; De Vries et al., 2018; Sierks et al., 2020).